gpaddis/wifimap/README.md

 ## Usage

-Require the parser pass the content of a dump file to the `parse` method:
+Require the parser and pass the content of a dump file to the `parse` method:
 ```rb
 require 'wifimap/parser'